Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver PuSh Festival in 2025

 Club PuSh

 On top of the above shows, festival-enjoyers can spend time at Club PuSh.
-Held at Performance Works on Granville Island on January 26th and 27th in 2024, this venue is home to a casual party for those who want to keep enjoying PuSh in the evenings.
-There are musicians, DJs, dancers and more providing a fun atmosphere.
+Held at the Fox Cabaret on January 29th, this venue is home to a casual party for those who want to enjoy some drag, dance and bumping music in a fun atmosphere.

 Tips & Advice